-However, the safety of fire risk is assured by the latest technology improvements made in this field.
-Stricter electrical code is enacted in many states.
+However, Improvement in solar technology has reduced the fire risks.
+The Australian States has strict electrical codes.
 It has been proven that faulty installation is the main cause of fire risk.
 The ratio of fire risk is only 1 per 10,000 installations.

-As part of the study, a survey of Australian based solar installers was conducted and it was found that over 60% of these installers indicated that rooftop DC isolators were the primary cause of solar-related fires in Australia.
+A recent study shows that over 60% of these installers indicated that rooftop DC isolators were the primary cause of solar-related fires in Australia.
 DC isolators improve safety by shutting off DC current in the DC cabling that runs along the roof cavity and down to the solar inverter.
-As the DC isolator is on the roof, they are exposed to harsh weather conditions and this can lead to the breakdown of the system.
-Infiltration of water into the DC isolator can cause circuit shorts and increase fire risks.
+Rooftop DC isolator’s exposure to harsh weather conditions is the major issue.
+In addition to harsh wheater, the Infiltration of water into the DC isolator can cause circuit shorts and increase fire risks.

 Other causes of fire risk are incorrect to use of crimping tools, using different brand connectors, poor wire management, and insufficient installation training.
-Faulty installation practice is the root cause of fire accidents.
+Importantly faulty installation practice is the root cause of fire accidents.
 A properly designed and installed solar PV with an appropriate operating system poses no such threat.

 Both technological advances in equipment, as well as more stringent electrical code requirements, have contributed to safer solar PV systems

 - There has been increased adoption of expansion joints to allow for thermal movement and to prevent conductors or conduits from being damaged.

 - PV equipment technology such as modules and inverters have made significant advances in recent years.

 - The design of modern inverters now includes ground fault, overload, over-temperature and arc fault protection to minimize risk.

 - Module-level power electronics (MLPEs) provide module-level monitoring, and this has allowed data acquisition systems to identify problems quickly.